Skip to Content

 Is Drano safe to use on a clog in your toilet?

-Drano was designed for sink clogs, meaning its chemical makeup was designed for reaching clogs that form in the pipe structure underneath your sink.
-Because a toilet’s drain is constructed differently, Drano’s chance of reaching the clog is limited at best.
-And that’s where the real problem begins.
+No!
+Drano is for sink clogs, meaning its chemical makeup was designed to reach clogs that form in the pipe structure underneath your sink.
+However, because a toilet’s drain has a different construction and size/shape compared to kitchen or bathroom sink drains – each fixture being designed for a specific use and carrying various items – Drano’s chance of effectively reaching a toilet clog is limited at best, and that's where the real problem begins.

-So, can you put Drano down the toilet?
+So, can you put Drano or other harsh drain-cleaning chemicals down the toilet?
 You shouldn’t if you want to protect your plumbing.

 If Not Drano, How Do I Unclog My Toilet?